Selbi182/ListeningPartyBot/README.md

 ### `/totw <attachment>`
 [Experimental] Host a Track-of-the-Week party (attachment: the TOTW info data).
 This feature is highly experimental and therefore shouldn't be used unless you know what you're doing!

+## Support
+If you got any problems, [write an issue ticket on GitHub](https://github.com/Selbi182/ListeningPartyBot/issues) and I will gladly take a look at it :)

+Alternatively, message me on Discord: **Selbi#7270**